yellowtree/geoip-detect/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BSYUZHS8FH3CL

-Retrieving Geo-Information using one the Maxmind GeoIP2 databases.

 == Description ==

 Provides geographic information detected by an IP adress.
 This can be used in themes or other plugins, as a shortcode, or via CSS body classes.
 The city & country names are translated in different languages ([supported languages](https://dev.maxmind.com/geoip/geoip2/web-services/#Languages-8)).

 = Features: =